-Class 3900 Notebook - contents pertain to some phase, results ,story, or information about the wildlife project.
+Class 3900 project.
 Class 3901 Promotional Poster - Must be related to something learned in the wildlife project.
-(Poster board or foam board no larger than 22" X 28").
+(Poster board or foam board no larger than $22" \times 28"$).
 Class 3902 Educational Display - Must be directly related to the wildlife project.
 Maximum tri-fold size 3' X 4'.
 Class 3903 Taxidermy/Tanning Exhibit.
 Should include an attachment that shows the work in progress through photos with captions or a detailed journaling of the process.
 KSRE, 4-H or the Fairs are not